WFU-HPC/deac-docs/source/index.rst

 Accessing the Cluster
 ---------------------

-There are two primary entry points in which users connect to the cluster for various resources:
+There are three primary methods in which users connect to the cluster:

-#. **User Interface** via HTTPS
+#. **User Interface** via HTTPS -

 	* Users can connect through a web User Interface via `DEAC Login <https://login.deac.wfu.edu>`_
 	* This user interface allows terminal connectivity, interactive sessions, and file transfer capability.